 Traditionally, a chain of custody is established between all parties when handling video forensic evidence.
-Most of the time, the chain of custody process is easily established and agreed on when bringing in a forensic expert to authenticate or clarify and enhance the video evidence.
+Most of the time, the chain of custody process is easily established and agreed upon when bringing in a forensic expert to authenticate or clarify and enhance the video evidence.
 This is a blog post about a new technology that is helping make this process easier and more convenient for all parties involved.

 In an effort to provide good service while respecting the expectations of my clients, I have been using Cloud storage methods for sharing video evidence and work product.

-Now that high speed Internet has hit critical mass it is easy and safe to share video forensic evidence over the Internet without violating the evidence integrity.
+Now that high-speed Internet has hit critical mass it is easy and safe to share video forensic evidence over the Internet without violating the evidence integrity.